urol-e5/timeseries_molecular/D-Apul/code/README.md

 - [`00.00-D-Apul-RNAseq-reads-FastQC-MultiQC.Rmd`](./00.00-D-Apul-RNAseq-reads-FastQC-MultiQC.Rmd): Quality check of raw RNA-seq reads using FastQC and MultiQC.

 [`01.00-D-Apul-RNAseq-trimming-fastp-FastQC-MultiQC.Rmd`](./01.00-D-Apul-RNAseq-trimming-fastp-FastQC-MultiQC.Rmd): Quality trimming and adapter removal of RNA-seq reads using [fastp](https://github.com/OpenGene/fastp), followed by quality checks with [FastQC](https://github.com/s-andrews/FastQC) and [MultiQC](https://github.com/MultiQC/MultiQC).

+[`02.00-D-Apul-RNAseq-gff-to-gtf.Rmd`](./02.00-D-Apul-RNAseq-gff-to-gtf.Rmd): Generate a GTF file from the _A.pulchra_ genome GFF, as the GTF is needed for downstream analyses.